 If you visit get there early as parking spaces can soon fill up.
 Runswick Bay is one of our favourite places to hunt for fossils and we have found some really special fossils there.

-I hope you have found some inspiration to come and visit my favourite county in the UK.
-It is a great place to come for a family weekend away and I think the only challenge will be choosing which seaside resort to stay at first.
+I hope you have found some inspiration for a weekend in North Yorkshire with kids and come visit my favourite county in the UK.
+It is a great place to visit for a family weekend away and I think the only challenge will be choosing which seaside resort to stay at first.